Melvin Edwards: 1970s: Whitney exhibition, Rockers, travel to Africa

 In 1970, Edwards was also appointed to an assistant professorship at the University of Connecticut.
 That summer, he took his first trip to Africa, visiting the West African republics of Nigeria, Togo, Benin, and Ghana.
 He traveled with the program "Educators to Africa", accompanied by Cortez and a group composed mostly of African-American teachers.
 After his first trip in 1970, he traveled with Cortez to different parts of Africa many times throughout the coming decades, saying in 1987: "I go every chance I get – I've probably been back to Africa more times since 1970 than I've been to Texas."
-He has spoken extensively about the influence of his time in Africa on his work, noting in particular his experiences in the early 1970s in the Nigerian city of Ibadan.
+He spoke extensively about the influence of his time in Africa on his work, noting in particular his experiences in the early 1970s in the Nigerian city of Ibadan.
 Edwards found a large creative community in Ibadan, meeting and becoming friends with the artist Demas Nwoko and writer Lindsay Barrett.
 While in Nigeria's Benin City, Edwards was trained in bronze casting by Chief Moregbe Inneh, a leader of the city's bronze casters.

 Edwards's work was set to be included in the Whitney Museum's exhibition Contemporary Black Artists in America in 1971, but he withdrew his work in protest – along with 24 other black artists – after the Whitney refused to hire a black curator for the show and the Black Emergency Cultural Coalition called for a boycott of the exhibition.
 The curator of the exhibition, Doty, originally asked Edwards to write an essay for the show's catalogue but rejected Edwards's submission, which primarily focused on the art world's failure to support African-American artists.
 After withdrawing from the show, Edwards published a statement in Artforum, co-signed by Williams, Gilliam, Johnson, Hunt, and others, that condemned the Whitney's exhibition and their view of the art world's treatment of black artists.
 Edwards also returned to Nigeria for a trip in 1971.

 In 1972, he accepted a position as an assistant professor at Rutgers University's Livingston College.
 The same year, Edwards, Gilliam, and Williams mounted a three-person exhibition at the School of the Art Institute of Chicago organized by the artist Emilio Cruz, titled Interconnections.
 The works in the exhibition included Good Friends in Chicago, a double-tiered Rockers work featuring two stacked rocking metal forms.
 Edwards said the title "refers to the fact that when we went out there to do a show, there was no money to ship stuff out", and he used Hunt's studio to make the work after arriving in the city, "So the piece was an homage to our friendship."